Are most sentences unique? An empirical examination of Chomskyan claims: Results

 Table \ref{tab:Counts-of-duplicate} displays the results of an initial analysis of sentences on the basis of exact string matches.
-In this table we can see that for each individual corpus, the average percentage of sentences that are duplicated within each text varies between 3.8\% and 31.5\%.
-When we compare the total number of sentences in a corpus with the total number of duplicates, we find that this range increases from 0.8\% to 55.8\%.
+In this table we can see that for each individual corpus, the average number of duplicates per text is quite low, with the exception of the CHILDES corpus, which reaches nearly 8\%.
+When we compare the total number of sentences in a corpus with the total number of duplicates (across texts), we find that this range increases somewhat, from less than 1\% to nearly 30\%, depending on the corpus.
+If we then compute the duplicate percentage based on sentences with three or more words for all sentences across all corpora (nearly 7 million sentences), the number of duplicates rises to roughly 10\%.\footnote{Thanks to comments and feedback from X/Twitter users on this table and code to produce it, particularly @tlonic.}